Keyboard shortcuts

 password: "${REDIS_PASSWORD}"

-For Redis instances with ACL support (Redis 6+), create a dedicated monitoring user:
+For Redis instances with ACL support (Redis 6+), grant the default user the minimum commands required by the collector:

 # Connect to Redis